jctillman/js-ml-workshop/readme.md

 3. After either choice, update the average value for the arm that you picked.
 4. Go back to 2, until you have run out of choices.

-In short, the ɛ-greedy algorithm is just like a greedy algorithm most of the time: with probability (1-ɛ), it simply chooses what currently appears to it to be best.
+In short, the ɛ-greedy algorithm is just like a greedy algorithm most of the time: with probability (1-ɛ), it simply chooses whatever arm currently appears to it to be best.
 But some of the time, it will also choose a random action.
 So it usually exploits, but with probability ɛ explores.
+This means that over an (infinite) amount of time, its estimate for the average value returned by each arm must converge to the actual value.

 So much for the _n_ armed bandit.
 Let's move on to the full reinforcement learning problem.

 ### Reinforcement Learning -- Introduction

 The _n_ armed bandit is an example of a _non-associative_ learning problem.
-It is non-associative because good and bad actions are not associated with any particular states.
-An action with low expected reward will always have low expected reward, and an action with a high expected reward always will as well.
+It is non-associative because good and bad actions are not associated with any particular situation or state of the world.
+An action with low expected reward will always have low expected reward, and an action with a high expected reward always will have a high expected reward.
 The full reinforcment learning problem, however, is _associative_.
-There can be in different states, and actions that are likely to result in high returns in some states will not in other states.
+The world or the agent in the world can be in different states, and actions that are likely to result in high returns in some states will not in other states.
 Steering right while driving is sometimes a good move, and sometimes not; it depends on what kind of a situation you're in.

 In a full reinforcement learning problem, the thing learning and making decisions, which is controlled by the algorithm, is called the _agent_.
 The thing it interacts with is called the _environment_.
 Agent and environment interact over the course of a series of discrete time steps.
 The series terminates when the training episode ends, although there are usually many training episodes.